Brainvibe/Milestone1/README.md

 + **Non-automated testing**

-Contact form:
+Contact Form:

-        Went to the "Contact Us" page
+        Went to the "Contact Us" section
         Tried to submit the empty form and verify that an error message about the required fields appears Tried to submit the form with an invalid email address and verify that a relevant error message appears Tried to submit the form with all inputs valid and verified that it was accepted.